 - Health Examination Report

 - Confidentiality Policy

 Upon successful completion of all requirements, including student orientation, class attendance, homework, examinations, field-based clinical rotations, hospital-based clinical rotations and any other student/class requirements, the student may be eligible to sit for the Ohio EMS Certification Exam (National Registry).

 National Registry of EMTs

 All National Registry practical exams have open registration unless full.
-Students outside of the EMS Professions program may complete their testing at our test site.
+Students outside of the EMS Education program may complete their testing at our test site.
 You must make a testing reservation and bring a government issued photo ID with you to the exam site.
 National Registry of EMTs

 The Franklin County Firefighters | Grant Medical Center EMS Education program is accredited by the State of Ohio Department of Public Safety, Division of EMS (Accreditation # 314).